V-Sekai/manuals/features/vsekai_feature_roadmap.md

 # Feature Table

+This is a list of proposed features for V-Sekai.

 | **Name** | **Type** | **Size** | **Notes** | **Url** |
 |---|---|---|---|---|
 | **Gather to watch videos** | Consistently deliver value | 10 |  |  |